 Find Some Fairy Tale Bliss in Saitama

 Chainsmokers and Coldplay should be on your perfect soundtrack as you relax in the inaka area of Japan in Saitama.
 Saitama is a huge prefecture and taking three days to leisurely explore it is the best way to go.
 People go to Saitama for different reasons, with the Edo Period neighborhood in Kawagoe being the most common.

-To maximize your three-day JR Wide Pass however, head to the Hitachi-ota area for an unforgettable bungy jump from Japan's longest pedestrian suspension bridge; a hike or a wind concert on Mount Tatsuware; or a lazy day at the huge seasonal flower park Hitachi Seaside Park.
+To maximize your three-day JR Wide Pass however, head to the Hitachi-ota area for an unforgettable bungy jump from Japan's longest pedestrian suspension bridge; a hike or a wind concert on Mount Tatsuware; or a lazy day at the huge seasonal flower park Hitachi Seaside Park (in nearby Ibaraki Prefecture).
 Saitama also has several shrines, notable natural sites, museums and repurposed historical structures like the Old Inada Brickhouse.

 Say 'Today Was a Fairy Tale' in Lake Kawaguchiko